School choice: Composites

-Destruction of public system

-School choice has been criticized for aiming to privatize schooling.

-International overview
+By country

 Belgium

 The Flemish community of Belgium has a high-performing education system as measured by PISA scores.
 Most private schools are subject to government targets and inspections.
 Schools are not allowed to select students via admissions tests, performance, religious background, or gender.
 The Flemish education system allows choice between teaching styles and competition, while suffering from relatively high socio-economic segregation.